RebelPotato/notifymewhenitends/README.md

-# Notify me when it finishes
+# Notify me when it ends

-A [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) that notifies you when a video on the page finishes playing.
+A [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) that notifies you when a video on the page ends.

 Created in 10 minutes with Claude-3.5-sonnet.